WHAT'S ON IN PARIS

 If sunny summer days make you wish you could head to the beach for the

-summer-only sand under transplanted palm trees and indulge in a variety
+transplanted palm trees and indulge in a variety of beach activities,

 Journées du Patrimoine

-Every September, on the weekend closest to the 15th, thousands of buildings
+Every September, on the first weekend after the 15th, thousands of

-of interest that are usually closed to the public open their doors to visitors.
-You
+buildings of interest that are usually closed to the public open their doors to

-can take a look around the Elysée Palace, home to the French president, or the
+visitors.
+You can take a look around the Elysée Palace, home to the French

-prime minister's home at Matignon.
-Or just take advantage of free entry to
+president, or the prime minister's home at Matignon.
+Or just take advantage of free

 AUTUMN